Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The page about air compressor power requirements on this site will help you understand why you cannot run larger air compressors from a typical household current.

 You may have to go to a 220 Volt or larger power supply if your air needs are large enough.
 Can you do this if necessary for the compressed air flow you want?
 Does the added expense suit your budget?

 Tool Compressed Air Demand

-When picking a compressor I cannot stress strongly enough the need to find out before you buy, particularly if it will be a regularly used compressor, what your tool selection needs are in terms of air pressure (PSI), and compressed air flow (CFM).
-Not having a reasonable idea of these number may lead to the acquisition of the wrong sized compressor.
+When picking a compressor I cannot stress strongly enough the need to find out before you buy, particularly if it will be a regularly used compressor, what your tool selection needs are in terms of air pressure (PSI), and compressed airflow (CFM).
+Not having a reasonable idea of these numbers may lead to the acquisition of the wrong sized compressor.

 If your air tool needs more compressed air to run than your air compressor can deliver, you will be disappointed and may not be able to do the work you wished to do.
-This is much more important for a business than a DIY’er, but nevertheless, no one wants to buy a tool that will not work for them, and a too-small air compressor fits into that category.
+This is much more important for a business than a DIY’er, but nevertheless, no one wants to buy a tool that will not work for them, and an air compressor that’s too-small fits into that category.

 This is useful information, particularly if you are planning on buying an air compressor for someone else and need some help making a decision about the many types of home and small workshop air compressors out there.

 When you go in the store looking for your ideal air compressor, you will see quite a variety of them, in all shapes, colors, and sizes.

 One thing you will see is that there are quite a variety of tank shapes and sizes.
 Typically, you will see…